abelbarreira/stm32f4_socrates/docs/book/src/tooling.md

 - Formatters:
   - Clang-Format
   - Cmake-Format
+- Doxygen:
+  - Using a CMake custom target
-- Doxygen and Dependency Graph Generation
+- Dependency Graph Generation
 - GitHub Workflows using GitHub Actions for configure, build and run the CMake project